Maryland, Delaware governors concerned about Pfizer-Astra deal

 AstraZeneca employs around 3,100 people in Maryland, and around 2,600 people in Delaware, according to the letter.

-AstraZeneca has rejected successive approaches from its larger American rival, which is offering $106 billion (62.62 billion pounds) for Britain's second-largest drugs company.
+AstraZeneca has rejected successive approaches from its larger American rival, which is offering $106 billion for Britain's second-largest drugs company.

 In an emailed statement, Pfizer said it has spoken with the two governors and understands and appreciates their concerns.